Rex Clark: Military service

 Major Rex Clark served as a member of the Australian Army Training Team in South Vietnam in 1963–1964.
 In April 1964, during operation Lam Son 115, while one of two Australian observers with Vietnamese Rangers, they found themselves under fire from entrenched Viet Cong around their helicopter landing zone.
 The Australians switched from observers to leaders, organized two groups from the disorganised rangers and while Clark's group provided supporting fire, the other Australian led his group to attack and clear the enemy.
 He was assigned to the Army staff in London for two years in 1968 and returned to Vietnam as project officer in the Australian Army Assistance Group Vietnam in 1972.
 Clark also served secretly while attached to an American unit which was fighting in Cambodia.

-The Dhofar Rebellion in Oman that raged between 1962 and 1976 attracted foreign mercenaries to help fight the Marxist guerillas who were threatening the regime of the British-educated Sultan Qaboos bin Said al-Said.
+The Dhofar Rebellion in Oman that raged between 1962 and 1976 attracted foreign mercenaries to help fight the Marxist guerrillas who were threatening the regime of the British-educated Sultan Qaboos bin Said al-Said.
 This war attracted soldiers with combat experience, who were recruited into battlefield leadership roles to shore up the Sultan's regime and to help prevent the key oil-exporting Strait of Hormuz from falling under communist control.
 Attached to the Iranian Brigade as a liaison officer Clark was wounded during a successful bid to save Iranian soldiers caught in a battle during the rebellion.

-While on long service leave from the Army in August–September 1978 he fought unofficially with Rhodesian troops against guerrilla forces.
+While on long service leave from the Army in August–September 1978, he fought unofficially with Rhodesian troops against guerrilla forces.